Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 All of this "typing" is handled by a language called TypeScript (you can think of it as a more advanced JavaScript).
 Unlike JavaScript, which we can simply run, TypeScript needs to be compiled.
 This means that the TypeScript compiler will look at our TypeScript code, look for errors in our code (like the example above), and if there aren't, convert our code into JavaScript.
 It makes running our code a bit more complicated (as in one command becomes two), but I promise it's worth it for the time saved debugging and the assurance that functions really work the way you think they do.

 To install TypeScript, we need to run pnpm add --save-dev typescript @types/node in our console.
-The --save-dev means that this is a "dev dependency", something which we only need when developing our program, but anyone running it won't need it. @types/node is a library that gives types to the built-in functions in order to make things a bit easier for us.
+The --save-dev means that this is a "dev dependency", something that we only need when developing our program, but anyone running it won't need it.
+Is a library that gives types to the built-in functions to make things a bit easier for us.
 After that, typescript is installed, but we have a bit more configuration to do.

 The last thing we need to do is create a tsconfig.json.
 A basic one that should suit your needs is included in this project.